stefmolin/docstringify/README.md

       args: [--style=google]
 ```

-If you want the changes to be made in place, add `--overwrite` &ndash; make sure you only operate on files that are in version control with this setting.
+If you want the changes to be made in place, add `--overwrite`.
 Here, we ask for [numpydoc-style docstring](https://numpydoc.readthedocs.io/en/latest/format.html#) suggestions:

 ```yaml
 - repo: https://github.com/stefmolin/docstringify